 The last set of factors to consider is harder to quantify.
 And yet importantly, these factors can make a difference in the employee’s experience and income.
 For example,

 - How many referrals will the employer be providing?
 This has significant ramifications for the pace of growing a caseload and, therefore, the income that you take home.
 Obviously, the more the practice is helping build the caseload, the more valuable it is to join them.
 (See, Enough referrals for a stable caseload of 1000 sessions per year.)

 - What kind of reputation does the organization have in the community?
 This can have enormous ramifications for how easy it will be for you to build a solid reputation in the community.

 - How will that reputation enhance your marketing efforts?

 - How much is the organization providing to you for marketing, supervision, technology, and back-office support?
-(See Marketing favorites that are not a big stretch.)
+See:

-- Are their other benefits that the organization is offering?
+Furthermore, consider are the other benefits that the organization is offering?
 Some practices make contributions or payments for retirement benefits, health insurance, continuing education contributions, licensing fees, and malpractice insurance.
-These exist in some larger and more established private practices.
+For example, these exist in some larger and more established private practices.
 Not in most.
 Assuredly, these benefits add value to an offer.